 02. Block in one colour

 Fill the canvas with your mid-tone colours first – you’ll have the chance to add darker and lighter accents after.
-Start sculpting your painting with strong brushstrokes, to give an early sense of movement, composition and colour.
+Start sculpting your painting with strong brushstrokes, to give an early sense of movement, composition and colour (and make sure you've got the best oil paints, of course).

 The paint needs to be thin at this stage (diluted with turps or water).
 Use large brushes to start with, going smaller as you go more into more detail.
 Instead of working in small areas, try tackling one colour at a time across the whole canvas – here, we're working on all the greens in one go.